Sultan Abdul Aziz Shah Hospital

-Sultan Abdul Aziz Shah Hospital (Hospital Sultan Abdul Aziz Shah, abbreviated HSAAS), formerly Hospital Pengajar UPM, is a teaching hospital managed by Universiti Putra Malaysia (UPM).
-It is located next to UPM’s Faculty of Medicine and Health Sciences and Serdang Hospital.
+Sultan Abdul Aziz Shah Hospital (Hospital Sultan Abdul Aziz Shah, abbreviated HSAAS), formerly Hospital Pengajar UPM (UPM Teaching Hospital), is a teaching hospital managed by Universiti Putra Malaysia (UPM).
+It is located next to UPM's Faculty of Medicine and Health Sciences and Serdang Hospital.

 History

 In 1996, UPM established its Faculty of Medicine and Health Sciences, prompting plans for a nearby teaching hospital.
 Due to differing goals between UPM and the Ministry of Health (KKM), Serdang Hospital became a public hospital under KKM rather than a UPM teaching facility.
 On 14 October 2011, UPM Vice-Chancellor Radin Umar Radin Sohadi proposed collaboration with KKM to the Cabinet to support teaching, research, and clinical services.
 After discussions, UPM opted to build a teaching hospital as a complement to Serdang Hospital, focusing on stroke, prostate, geriatric, and zoonotic care.
-Construction began on 27 October 2014 and finished on 15 March 2019, costing RM 582,227,497.73, farv exceeding the initial RM 488 million estimate.
-On 28 February 2023, Sharafuddin of Selangor officially opened the hospital, naming it after UPM’s first Chancellor, Salahuddin of Selangor.
+Construction began on 27 October 2014 and finished on 15 March 2019, costing RM 582,227,497.73, far exceeding the initial RM 488 million estimate.
+On 28 February 2023, Sharafuddin of Selangor officially opened the hospital, naming it after UPM's first Chancellor, Salahuddin of Selangor.